 As this is a roped technical climb some previous Rock Climbing experience (indoor or outdoor) is a pre-requisite for this route but don’t worry, if you don’t already have this as we also run this as a 2-day course.
 On day 1 you will complete an Intro Rock Climbing course and learn all the skills needed for your exciting ascent of Howling Ridge the following day!

-A very good level of fitness and of course a head for heights is also needed!
+A very good level of fitness is required and of course a head for heights is also recommended !

 1:1 Guiding of Howling Ridge: €210